 We then used logistic hierarchical models to quantify the probability that a household had consumed dried or fresh fish in the previous seven days (Bernoulli distribution).
-We fitted models separately for dried and fresh fish consumption, with seven fixed covariates (proximity to marine coastline, proximity to nearest inland water body, proximity to nearest city, household size, household wealth, urban/rural), and a random varying intercept of survey area (‘household cluster’, b), nested in country a (1).
+We fitted models separately for dried and fresh fish, with seven fixed covariates (proximity to marine coastline, proximity to nearest inland water body, proximity to nearest city, household size, household wealth, urban/rural), and a random varying intercept of survey area (‘household cluster’, b), nested in country a (1).
 Random intercepts were used to account for unmeasured sources of variation between survey strata, with each strata nested in its country-level intercept.
 We included an interaction between proximity to marine and inland water to capture potential effects of having access to both marine and inland fisheries (or lack of access to marine/inland).
 Household wealth and proximity to nearest city were log10 transformed, and all continuous covariates were then scaled to a mean of zero.
 We used weakly informative priors for random intercepts and continuous covariates (N(0,1)) and group-level standard deviations (Cauchy(0,10)).
 Models were run for 3,000 iterations over 3 chains, and we ensured that chains converged by inspecting Rhat (< 1.01) and the number of effective samples.
 Models were fitted using brms (116) and Stan (117) in R 4.3.3.

 (1)

 We used the posterior distributions of dried and fresh fish models to visualize changes in the probability of fish consumption between countries and along gradients in household wealth and size, and distance to marine coastlines, inland waterbodies, and urban centres.
-We also combined the median predicted posterior probability of consuming dried fish, based on country-level intercepts and median covariate values, with recent estimates of each country’s adult population (in 2023) (118), to estimate the total number of people likely to eat dried fish at least once a week.
-This approach was unable to quantify intra-household fish consumption rates, or account for variation in portion sizes between countries.
-We thus assumed that rates of household fish intake were representative for men and women of all ages (i.e. modelled probability of consumption), and that our portion size estimates collated from small-scale diet surveys were representative of population-level intakes of dried fish (Table S1).
+We also combined the median predicted posterior probability of consuming fish, based on country-level intercepts and median covariate values, with recent estimates of each country’s adult population (in 2023) (118), to estimate the total number of people likely to eat dried (or fresh) fish at least once a week.
+This approach was unable to quantify intra-household fish consumption or food quantities, or account for variation in portion sizes between countries.
+We thus assumed that prevalence of household fish intake were representative for men and women of all ages (i.e. modelled probability of consumption), and that our portion size estimates collated from small-scale diet surveys were representative of population-level intakes of dried fish (Table S1).

 Acknowledgements